rapi3/Fake-Gree-server/README.md

 4. If it is ok you can copy and set-up the service: gree_server.service in /etc/systemd/system (enable and start).<br>

 # Problems
-1. If server will encounter an error, service will restart after 5 min because OS need ~60 sec time to free the port so if you test multiple time please wait or check if port it is still used: netstat -tulpn | grep 1812
+1. If server will encounter an error, service will restart after 5 min because OS need ~60 sec time to free the port so if you test multiple time please wait or check if port it is free or used: netstat -tulpn | grep 1812
 2. I prefer to use the no TLS server version because for me it work.
    For TLS server it looks like you need to edit the python file and change SERVER_HOST with your Server_IP or something it is not right in that implementation ??